Since the first ever Abu Dhabi Grand Prix in 2009, the Yas Marina Circuit has proudly hosted this annual stop on the Formula 1 calendar.

 Or how about in 2016 as Sir Lewis Hamilton tried desperately to back team-mate Nico Rosberg into traffic and force an overtake that would see Hamilton snatch the Drivers' Championship for himself, but it wasn't to be.

-Overall though Hamilton is the undisputed king of Yas Marina, and alongside only Sebastian Vettel is a repeat winner of the Abu Dhabi Grand Prix.
+Hamilton is though the undisputed king of Yas Marina, and alongside only Sebastian Vettel and Verstappen is a repeat winner of the Abu Dhabi Grand Prix.

 Drivers with most wins